 Encouraging cycling and walking

-Other ‘quick win’ schemes aim to encourage cycling and walking.
-This includes looking at additional cycle parking at workplaces and in the city centre, as well as expanding access to ebikes and ecargo bikes.
+Other quick win schemes aimed to encourage cycling and walking.
+This included looking at additional cycle parking at workplaces and in the city centre, as well as expanding access to ebikes and ecargo bikes.
+We provided match funding for an ecargo bike scheme to provide bikes for businesses and residents to try.

-In response to concerns about the longer-term impact of high levels of goods vehicles making deliveries in and around the city centre and the detrimental impact on air quality and the environment for walking and cycling, a deliveries consolidation pilot is being developed.
+A deliveries consolidation pilot is being developed.
 The pilot would involve goods being delivered to a consolidation centre on the edge of the city and secondary facility in the city centre for onward delivery by electric bike or other electric vehicle and assess the basis on which it could operate commercially in the longer term, either independent of or in partnership with local authorities.
-Work is ongoing to develop proposals working with business leaders including the Cambridge BID, Cambridge Ahead, and also the University of Cambridge.
+Work is ongoing to develop proposals working with business leaders including the Cambridge BID, Cambridge Ahead, and the University of Cambridge.

 Parking controls and park and ride/travel hub facilities are a key tool in reducing congestion and encouraging the uptake of sustainable transport options.
-Both city centre car parks and park&ride sites have seen reduced use during the pandemic.
-Data will continue to be used to inform an integrated parking strategy, working together with the City and County Councils, for review by the Joint Assembly and Executive Board in 2021.
+Data will continue to be used to inform an integrated parking strategy, working together with the city and county councils.

 Reducing air pollution and carbon emissions